jacolind/crinfu/slidedeck.md

 **Simple**: Buy it through your existing broker.

-**Secure**: No need to worry about loss or theft, we secure the assets.
+**Secure**: We secure the assets, no need to worry about loss or theft.

-**Diverse**: Do not bet on a single project's success - invest in the market.
+**Diverse**: Do not bet on a single asset - invest in the market.